gangverk/sling-hugo/content/post/restaurant-scheduling.md

 +++
-draft = false
 date = "2016-05-21T15:29:57+00:00"
+image = "/blog/forestryio/images/image01-1.jpg"
-title = "8 Restaurant Scheduling Tips For A More Productive Team" image = "/blog/forestryio/images/image01-1.jpg"
+title = "8 Restaurant Scheduling Tips For A More Productive Team"

 +++
 Restaurant scheduling is about more than just matching names to time slots.
 If it were that simple, you could draw names from a hat and still come up with something that works.
 Putting together a restaurant schedule is about creating a productive team.
 Because of that, it takes planning, forethought, and sometimes a bit of creativity to produce a schedule that is good for both your business and your employees.

 This article shares eight tips for producing a restaurant schedule that creates a more productive team.